Cooling an electric vehicle battery.

 New design for lithium-air battery could offer much longer driving range compared with the lithium-ion battery

-Started by Jan Panteltje in sci.electronics.design4 weeks ago 8 replies
+Started by Jan Panteltje in sci.electronics.design1 year ago 8 replies

 New design for lithium-air battery could offer much longer driving range compared with the lithium-ion battery ...